 Covering the spec

 The tested model was the Synapse Carbon Disc Red eTap that comes in just under $6000.
 With SRAM’s awesome eTap HRD groupset, Cannondale cockpit bits and a serviceable pair of Fulcrum Racing 500 DB wheels, this trim level features a standard-modulus frameset that adds a few hundred grams to the bike.
-Quite honestly, at 15.7 lbs (56cm, actual), the complete bike is still impressively-light.
-Spending more for the Hi-Mod frameset might stroke your ego a bit more, and save you 200 grams, but this kit is the sweet spot, in my opinion.
+Quite honestly, the complete bike is still quite light overall (exact weight was misplaced somehow).
+Spending more for the Hi-Mod frameset might stroke your ego a bit more, and save you 200 grams, but this kit is the sweet spot on price and weight, in my opinion.

 I’ve covered the beauties of eTap HRD in detail (read review), but let me sum it up: It’s the best electronic disc groupset on the market, period.
 Shifting is responsive and the paddle-style shift pattern is a thing of beauty — even with winter-weight gloves on.